 The information we gather about a location is important, but primary to successfully launching a new program is having the right person in place – someone in the community who is willing to lead the process.
-We meet with local leaders, international Teen Challenge leaders, and global missionary organizations in search of a strong “boots on the ground” leader who can head-up the process.
+We meet with local leaders, international Teen Challenge leaders, and global partner organizations in search of a strong “boots on the ground” leader who can lead the process.

 Determine the Right Solution

 We consider cultural norms, community needs, and local support when identifying the right solution.
 We address questions like: What drugs are being abused?
-Are the addicts teens or adults, men or women?
+Are the people suffering from addiction teens or adults, men or women?
 Are they wealthy or homeless, imprisoned or oppressed?
 Are issues like sex slavery, gangs, or HIV predominant in the area?
 As the scope of the problem comes into focus, our team works with the local leader to identify the solutions that will make the greatest impact.

 Although every solution is unique, all of our programs are built upon a common foundation – Jesus; and they are crafted to free a person from addiction, restore broken relationships, rebuild self-worth, and prepare individuals to live as healthy, productive members of society.